LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 published: false
 ---

-Over the past few months, a number of public library staff have been working on a [library open data schema](https://schema.librarydata.uk).
-One of the datasets defined is a report on library membership.
+Over the past few months, public library staff have been collaborating on a [library open data schema](https://schema.librarydata.uk).
+This includes datasets about libraries that could be standardised and published as open data across all library services.
+One of the datasets is a report on library membership.

 There are many aspects of membership to be considered.